 Dr. James R. Hart B.M.
 (Sacred Music), Oral Roberts University M.M.
 (Performance), University of Tulsa D.W.S.
-The Robert E. Webber Institute for Worship Studies For fifteen years Dr. Hart served as the Director of Music and Arts Ministries at Grace Episcopal Church and New Grace Church/Grace Anglican Church in Orange Park.
+The Robert E. Webber Institute for Worship Studies Dr. Hart has served in church music ministry for approximately 40 years, including his current position as Choir Director at Grace Anglican Church in Fleming Island, FL.
 His influence and assistance was instrumental in the establishing of the IWS Florida campus.
 Jim initially served as Dean of Students, and, at Bob Webber's request and with the full support of the Board, faculty and staff, was appointed as the school's second president in June 2007.
 Dr. Hart and his wife Carol have three daughters.